 - having the highest energy density per kilogram compared to natural gas and fuel oil

 - having the ability to be produced and burnt in a CO2-neutral way

 Green hydrogen – an emission-free hydrogen

-However, there is another hydrogen that is 100% sustainable, called green hydrogen, deriving from the electrolysis of water in special electrochemical cells powered by electricity produced from renewable sources.
+However, another hydrogen that is 100% sustainable, called green hydrogen, derives from the electrolysis of water in special electrochemical cells powered by electricity produced from renewable sources.

 The importance of tailor-made water treatment

-Water plays a vital role in the production of green hydrogen: renewable electricity is used to split water molecules into hydrogen and oxygen, employing about 9m3 (9,000 liters) of purified H2O required for each ton of H2
+Water plays a vital role in the production of green hydrogen: renewable electricity splits water molecules into hydrogen and oxygen, employing about 9m3 (9,000 liters) of purified H2O required for each ton of H2.

 According to a Rystad Energy study, almost 85% of the planned green hydrogen projects will be built in water-stressed regions such as Spain, Chile, and Australia.
 This amounts to roughly 520 million cubic meters per year of purified water.